Azure/terraform-azurerm-avm-utl-regions/README.md

 - `geography_group` - The geography group of the region.
 - `zones` - A list of the availability zones in the region.
 Will be empty if the region does not support zones.
 - `geo_code` - The geo code of the region.
 May be `null` if the region does not have a published geo code.
 Also known as a region short name.
+- `short_name` - A calculated short name for the region, derived from the initials of the display name.
+This is not an official geo code and is provided for convenience where no geo code is available, but the geo code is used in resource naming.

 ### <a name="output_regions_by_display_name"></a> [regions\_by\_display\_name](#output\_regions\_by\_display\_name)